Gospel of John Intro

 "In the beginning was the Word, and the Word was with God, and the Word was God."
 (John 1:1)

 This introduction is known as the "Christ Hymn," an early Christian declaration of belief about the nature and character of Christ.
-By starting with this hymn, John places Jesus's origins outside of time, identifying Him with the eternal Word (Logos), who was with God and was God from the beginning.
-This establishes Jesus as more than a historical figure; He is the divine Word through whom all things were created.
+By starting with this hymn, John places Jesus's origins outside of time, identifying him with the eternal Word (Logos), who was with God and was God from the beginning.
+This establishes Jesus as more than a historical figure; he is the divine Word through whom all things were created.

 2. The Seven Signs Jesus Performed